brian-guerrero/augie-catholic/src/pages/mass/index.md

 ### Sacred Music Ministry

 Emily Christensen is our Sacred Music Director.
 It is her role to coordinate the music each week for Mass and to direct the choir.

-If you are interested in being a part of our choir with your voice or an instrument, I invite you to contact Emily via email at emilychristensen16@augustana.edu.
+If you are interested in being a part of our choir with your voice or an instrument, please contact Emily via email at emilychristensen16@augustana.edu.

 ### Eucharistic Adoration w/Rosary